samyak000/samyak000/README.md

 ---

 ## 🚀 About Me
 - 🎓 Student passionate about building real-world tech
 - 💻 Focused on **Full Stack Development + AI**
-- 🧠 Strong interest in **DSA & problem solving**
+- 🧠 Strong interest in **DSA & Problem Solving**
-- ⚡ Currently working on scalable and impactful projects
+- ⚡ Building scalable and impactful projects

 ---